Building an Arduino Water Quality Monitoring Station (SDG 6: Clean Water and Sanitation)

 • temperature stability: consistency of repeated thermal readings under unchanged conditions

-• pH agreement: alignment between the station and a reference pH instrument
+• pH agreement: alignment between the station and reference pH buffer or reference meter

-• TDS agreement: alignment between the station and a reference TDS instrument
+• TDS agreement: alignment between the station and a reference TDS or conductivity standard

 • telemetry repeatability: whether repeated outputs remain interpretable and stable